 To get an idea of the weight range for your tortoiseshell cat, you’ll need to know their breed.
 For example, there can be a significant different between an adult Maine Coon and an adult American Shorthair.
 Adult Maine Coons — which are known to be one of the larger cat breeds — average 15 lbs. to 25 lbs. for males and 11 lbs. to 20 lbs. females.
 American Shorthair males average 11 lbs. to 15 lbs. and females average 6 lbs. to 12 lbs.

-Your veterinarian will be able to determine the breed of your tortoiseshell through a quick exam.
+Your veterinarian will be able to determine the breed of your tortoiseshell through a quick exam, or there are many at home pet DNA test kits on the market that can help determine the tortie's origin breed.
 They’ll also assess the cat’s age, activity level and overall health to recommend a healthy weight range.
-Playing with your tortoiseshell and providing them with minimally processed, high-quality cat food is a great weight to make sure they maintain an optimal weight.
+Playing with your tortoiseshell and providing them with minimally processed, high-quality cat food is a great way to make sure they maintain an optimal weight.